Meaning of Numbers in the Bible

 Meaning of Numbers: The Number 35

-Although the meaning of number 35 is unclear in Scripture, it does have some relationship with the Apostle Paul.
+The meaning of number 35 is partly derived from its relationship with the Apostle Paul.

 Paul's ministry begins in 33 A.D., the same year he is converted while traveling to Damascus.
 After at least five evangelistic journeys and countless trials, his service to God ends after 35 years when he is martyred in Rome in 68 A.D.

-Apostle Paul, in the KJV, uses the word "blood" 35 times throughout his fourteen books.
+Apostle Paul, in the King James, uses the word "blood" 35 times in 33 verses of his fourteen books.

 In the last chapter of Romans Paul lists 35 people who possess some connection to him.
 Six of these individuals have a family relationship with the apostle!